 A District wetland and stream permit (WSP) is required for impacts to wetlands and streams that are not under the jurisdiction of the federal CWA and cumulatively total greater than fifty (50) square-feet in size for a single project.
 This threshold is consistent with the District’s erosion and sediment control permitting requirements.

 How to Apply for a Wetland and Stream Permit (WSP) / Water Quality Certification (WQC)

-To apply for a WSP/WQC, applications must be submitted to DOEE through the Surface and Groundwater System.
-Please see the Surface and Groundwater document for directions on how to enter an application into the system.
+To apply for a WSP/WQC, applications must be submitted to DOEE through the Surface and Groundwater System (SGS).
+Please see the SGS Instructions for directions on how to enter an application into the system.
 Application fees can be paid in the Surface and Groundwater System.